zenitopires/timesol_retriever/README.md

 # Retriever

 ## Background
-Solgraph seeks to make data about a number of Solana NFT projects easily digestible for NFT buyers.
-The data provided will show you hourly/daily/weekly trends about a particular collection.
+The Retriever is a microservice that collects data about NFTs from MagicEden, the most popular Solana NFT marketplace.
+The data collected will be useful for NFT buyers who can utilize this data to see trends about a particular collection.

-This data is collected by the Retriever, it will make asynchronous requests to the MagicEden API and shuffle them into the PostgreSQL database.

 ## How to Run Retriever